 CONFLICT

 There is often a question about how you have dealt with conflict.
-This is mainly around how you have dealt with conflict in a team setting or a potential inflammatory situation.
+This is mainly around how you have dealt with conflict in a team setting or a potentially inflammatory situation.
 Remember to not just focus on the problem, but more so on the resolution or lessons learned.

-In addition to conflict in team settings, usually there is a question about how you have worked effectively with a team.
+In addition to conflict in team settings, usually, there is a question about how you have worked effectively with a team.
 Like in the leadership example, focus on actual examples and outcomes and make sure you clearly define how you succeed in the team, and not just the team’s success.

 TIME MANAGEMENT